 -runny/stuffy nose -sneezing -wheezing/shortness of breath -cough -rash/hives -fatigue -headache -nausea/vomiting -watery/itchy eyes -itchy throat

-Many people wind up treating routine allergy symptoms with over-the-counter medications, or prescriptions, but the problem with that is that you end up treating just the symptoms and not the cause.
+Many people wind up treating common allergy symptoms with over-the-counter medications or prescriptions, but the problem is that you end up treating just the symptoms, not the cause.

 Here is a list of foods most commonly associated with allergies:

-In some instances, a more immediate need for relief exists, and for that, there are many essential oils that are great for soothing symptoms.
+In some instances, a more immediate need for relief exists, and many essential oils are great for mild symptoms.

 Here are a few of them: